Ex-AP California capital reporter Steve Lawrence dead at 71

 SACRAMENTO, Calif.
-(AP) — Steve Lawrence, a California government reporter who covered a major capital corruption scandal and governors ranging from Ronald Reagan to Arnold Schwarzenegger during a nearly four-decade career with The Associated Press, has died.
+(AP) — Steve Lawrence, a California government reporter who covered a major capital corruption scandal and governors from Ronald Reagan to Arnold Schwarzenegger during a nearly four-decade career with The Associated Press, died Friday.

-His wife, Jane, said he had been battling cancer and was in the intensive care unit at Sutter Medical Center in Sacramento for about three weeks.
-He was 71 when he died on Friday.
+His wife, Jane, said he had been battling cancer and had been in the intensive care unit at Sutter Medical Center in Sacramento for about three weeks.
+He was 71.

 Lawrence was the longest-tenured member of California’s capital press corps when he retired in 2009 after 37 years with the AP.
-He had built a reputation as a tenacious reporter who never shied from asking the tough questions.
+He had built a reputation as a tenacious reporter who never shied from asking the tough questions, yet also developed strong relationships on his beat, including with competitors.

+“People liked him, the elected officials and staffers, but he was a true wire service reporter — he had to get the story so he would ask very blunt questions,” said Jeff Raimundo, a former reporter with The Sacramento Bee who became friends with Lawrence while they covered the state Senate in the 1970s.
+“He was aggressive … a very forceful reporter.”

 Most Read Nation & World Stories